-Upon completion of this offering, American Capital will own approximately 20.6% of the number of shares outstanding upon completion of this offering, or 18.4% assuming the underwriters' over-allotment is exercised in full.
+Upon completion of this offering, American Capital will own approximately 28.6% of our outstanding common stock, or 25.8% assuming the underwriters' over-allotment is exercised in full, as a result of its purchase of 100 shares in our initial capitalization and its purchase of 5,000,000 shares at the initial public offering price in a private placement concurrently with the completion of this offering.
+If American Capital elects to purchase an additional 2,500,000 shares of our common stock in this private placement, it would own approximately 37.5% of our outstanding common stock upon completion of this offering (or 34.3% if the underwriters exercise the over-allotment option described below in full).
 We expect our Board of Directors to grant American Capital an exemption from the 9.8% ownership limitation.
-Pursuant to the management agreement, our Manager may elect to receive up to 25% of any quarterly installment of the incentive compensation in shares of our common stock, subject to all applicable securities, securities exchange and REIT-related laws, rules and regulations.
-We will enter into a registration rights agreement with American Capital and our Manager with respect to the common stock owned by American Capital upon completion of this offering or in the future and any shares of common stock that our Manager may elect to receive as a part of its incentive compensation, or that American Capital receives as stock-based compensation, under our management agreement or otherwise.
-Pursuant to the registration rights agreement, we will grant American Capital and our Manager (i) unlimited demand registration rights to have these shares registered for resale and (ii) the right to "piggy-back" these shares in registration statements we might file in connection with any future public offering so long as we retain our Manager as our manager.
-American Capital's registration rights with respect to the \$50 million of common stock that it will purchase simultaneously with the completion of this offering will only begin to apply three years after the date of this prospectus.
-Although American Capital's intentions may change at any time in the future.
-If American Capital's intentions should change, it may sell these shares in a transaction that is not subject to registration ruler the Securities Act if an exemption from such registration is available.
-We cannot predict the effect that any sale of our common stock by American Capital or our Manager will have on the market price of our common stock.
+We will enter into a registration rights agreement with American Capital with respect to the common stock owned by American Capital upon completion of this offering.
+Pursuant to the registration rights agreement, we will grant American Capital (i) unlimited demand registration rights to have these shares registered for resale and (ii) the right to "piggy-back" these shares in registration statements we might file in connection with any future public offering so long as we retain our Manager as our manager.
+American Capital's registration rights with respect to the first 2,500,000 of the 5,000,000 shares of common stock that it will purchase in the private placement simultaneously with the completion of this offering will only begin to apply three years after the date of this prospectus.
+If American Capital elects to purchase an additional 2,500,000 shares of common stock in this private placement, these additional shares would be entitled to the same registration rights beginning immediately after completion of this offering.
+Although American Capital has indicated to us that it does not presently intend to sell or otherwise dispose of these shares for a period of at least three years after the date of this prospectus, American Capital's intentions may change at any time in the future.
+If American Capital's intentions should change, it may sell these shares in a transaction that is not subject to registration under the Securities Act if an exemption from such registration is available.
+We cannot predict the effect that any sale of our common stock by American Capital will have on the market price of our common stock.